 What caused the breakup

-I could see the final fight playing itself out once again right before my eyes – him making up stories about another friend of mine simply because he did not want me to spend time with this other friend and instead devote myself to him completely; me furious beyond belief when I learnt it from one other common friend; and then a confrontation – thankfully, though, one that had been restricted to only a verbal spat.
-Unfortunately, however, it happened in a public place and that too in Kolkata where such girl-boy clashes not only generate a lot of rolling-eyeballs as in any other Indian city, but where also are added scornful looks from the older generation that screams, “Oposhonshkriti”, meaning ‘uncultured’.
+I could see the final fight playing itself out once again right before my eyes – him making up stories about another friend of mine simply because he did not want me to spend time with this other friend and instead devote myself to him completely; me furious beyond belief when I learned it from one other common friend; and then a confrontation – thankfully, though, one that had been restricted to only a verbal spat.
+Unfortunately, however, it happened in a public place and that too in Kolkata where such girl-boy clashes not only generate a lot of rolling eyeballs as in any other Indian city but also are added scornful looks from the older generation that screams, “Oposhonshkriti”, meaning ‘uncultured’.

 So I did it